monsoonmaelstrom/book2/book2.md

 “I feel something, but it’s not what it felt like when Henry and Gavin did it.”

 I nod.
 “It felt the same to me.”
-I’m not really sure how to help.
+I’m not sure how to help.
 “Davy, any ideas?”

 He shrugs.
 “She wanted to learn to make a fire.
 Try that.”